How to calculate embodied carbon (Third edition)

 • Help you select and specify materials that are efficient while ensuring they're safe and durable

-• Establish an agreed set of principals for the measuring of embodied carbon
+• Establish an agreed set of principles for the measuring of embodied carbon

-• Reduce the amount of carbon you use in your projects
+• Assist you in reducing the amount of carbon you use in your projects

-• Quantify the benefits of low carbon design to the client and society
+• Allow you to quantify the benefits of low carbon design to the client and society

-• Inform you about alternative ways you can move towards net zero carbon design
+• Increase your awareness of alternative ways of moving towards net zero carbon design

 Additional information